Legrandin/pycryptodome/Doc/src/cipher/oaep.rst

 .. note::
    This module does not generate nor load RSA keys.
-   Refer to the `Crypto.PublicKey.RSA` module.
+   Refer to the :mod:`Crypto.PublicKey.RSA` module.

 .. automodule:: Crypto.Cipher.PKCS1_OAEP
     :members: